davieduardo001/DaviEduardo001/README.md

 ### Hello!
 I'm Davi Eduardo!
 You can call me Eduardo!

 ##
-- Studing mainframe development
+- Studing cloud devops
 - Android Dev
 - Reader of all the things u' can imagine
 - Linux user :D

 => Studying technology in order to help more and more people is my objective.
-I started two years ago in the world of programming, with courses and projects for colleagues made with multiple tools (I don't think that a technology defines the person who uses it, but how the person uses it should define what the tool should do).
+I started some ago in the world of programming, with courses and projects for colleagues made with multiple tools (I don't think that a technology defines the person who uses it, but how the person uses it should define what the tool should do).

 ##